Tun Fatimah-class offshore patrol vessel

-The Tun Fatimah class is an offshore patrol vessel (OPV) built by the Malaysian company THHE-Destini with the assistance of Damen company from the Netherlands based on the design of the Damen 1800-class OPV vessel.
+The Tun Fatimah class is a series of offshore patrol vessels (OPVs) built by the Malaysian company THHE-Destini with the assistance of Damen company from the Netherlands based on the design of the Damen 1800-class OPV vessel.
 THHE-Destini is a joint venture between two local company which is THHE and the Bagan Datuk-class patrol vessel builder, Destini Berhad.
 The class is also known as the Damen 1800-class offshore patrol vessel and the class changed names after the first ship of the class, KM Tun Fatimah.
 A total of three ships of this class are planned to be built.
+Due to delays in the project, the Malaysian government has appointed a new builder, Shin Yang, to complete the remaining ships.

 Development

 The Damen 1800 OPV contract was awarded to THHE-Destini local company in early 2017.
 The ship contract is worth RM738.9 million and the construction started in December 2017.
 The first ship will be completed in mid-2020.